menu

 One downside of living in Bridgewater - Plymouth, however, is that residents on average have to contend with a long commute, spending on average 30.31 minutes every day commuting to work.

-Being a small town, Bridgewater - Plymouth does not have a public transit system used by locals to get to and from work.
+Bridgewater - Plymouth is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-The education level of Bridgewater - Plymouth ranks among the highest in the nation.
-Of the 25-and-older adult population in Bridgewater - Plymouth, 40.73% have at least a bachelor's degree.
-The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.
+Bridgewater - Plymouth is one of the most well-educated cities in the nation.
+40.73% of adults in Bridgewater - Plymouth have at least a bachelor's degree.
+Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.

 The per capita income in Bridgewater - Plymouth in 2022 was $40,793, which is middle income relative to Vermont, and upper middle income relative to the rest of the US.
 This equates to an annual income of $163,172 for a family of four.
 However, Bridgewater - Plymouth contains both very wealthy and poor people as well.